Skip to navigation Skip to content

 • the LIUE and DOR date provided by the AIR is before 1 July of the previous financial year and an FTB Part A rate reduction had been applied to those days

-This override will not be coded if:
+This override must not be coded if:

 • a link to the AIR has not been established, or